 Roti Sai Mai (candy strings in roti)

-We only found Roti Sai Mai in Ayutthaya.
-This is candy stings of different color served in a green pancake.
+We only found Roti Sai Mai in Ayutthaya and it’s a weird one.
+This dessert is basically candy strings with different colors served in an also colored pancake.
 The candy and the pancake come in different colors, it is sold in big plastic bags with several pancakes and candy.

 Pan Gi (Coconut Pancakes)